SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions

-is the on-site Hubbard interaction contribution, where $U_{\mathbf{i},\nu}$ is the on-site Hubbard interaction strength.
+defines the intra-orbtial/local Hubbard interaction, where $U_{\mathbf{i},\nu}$ is the interaction strength.
 Note that \gls*{smoqydqmc} allows the user to parameterize the Hubbard interaction using either functional form for $\hat {\mathcal V}_{\rm hub}$.
 The top-most is particle-hole symmetric and is often useful at half-filling.